Mohan18R/personal-website/README.md

 Welcome to my personal website!
 This project serves as a platform to showcase my skills and knowledge in web development, particularly in the areas of HTML, CSS, JavaScript, and various CSS and JavaScript libraries.

-#About the Project

-This website is a labor of love, crafted to not only display my abilities but also to share my passion for web development and technology.
-It reflects my journey of learning and experimenting with web technologies and design principles.

 #Key Features

 HTML: The foundation of this website is built on HTML, ensuring a structured and semantic layout for accessibility and search engine optimization.